SergeyGorbunov/blinkhash-documentation/README.md

 ### History

-The **History** endpoint returns all historical data currently stored on the Blinkhash Mining Pool, separated into the individual pools supported.
+The **History** endpoint returns all historical data currently stored on Blinkhash, separated into the individual pools supported.
 As this endpoint's main usage is for charting, each individual point of data is only stored for twelve hours (43200s) before being deleted.

 * **Method:** GET
 * **URL:** https://www.blinkhash.com/api/v1/history